 No society is immune to the cancer of this mindset.
 We see countries reverting to a “dark age” mentality.
 In the USA, we see how human rights are being eroded instead of being championed.
 We live in scary times.

 Shaping The Inner Self and the Outer World

 Let’s look at how organized religion shapes culture.
 Christianity, Islam, and Judaism account for about 40% of the world’s population, and Hinduism accounts for another 14%.
-So at least half of the world believe in a higher power.
+So at least half of the world believes in a higher power.
 However, they rarely look below the surface and investigate the historical basis of their beliefs.
-They affect the life of everyone, even non-believers.
+They affect the lives of everyone, even non-believers.
 They dominate the cultural narrative and control society by installing their religious prejudice via laws and regulations.
 Sometimes, taking over governmental control outright.

 We’ve known for several decades that organized religion is the source of all the ongoing conflicts around the world.
 The belief in an imaginary friend is a slippery slope that leads to delusional thinking.
 (2)

 “Even in this secular country, the threat posed by religious fundamentalists is never very far away.
 Every major religious text exhorts the same principles – that of unyielding obedience to a supernatural being, and renunciation of the intellect and personal aspirations.” — Andrew Bernstein